Level/abstract-leveldown/README.md

 Delete an entry.
 There are no `options` by default but implementations may add theirs.
 The `callback` function will be called with no arguments if the operation is successful or with an `Error` if deletion failed for any reason.

 ### `db.batch(operations[, options], callback)`

+Perform multiple *put* and/or *del* operations in bulk.
+The `operations` argument must be an `Array` containing a list of operations to be executed sequentially, although as a whole they are performed as an atomic operation.

+Each operation is contained in an object having the following properties: `type`, `key`, `value`, where the `type` is either `'put'` or `'del'`.
+In the case of `'del'` the `value` property is ignored.

+There are no `options` by default but implementations may add theirs.
+The `callback` function will be called with no arguments if the batch is successful or with an `Error` if the batch failed for any reason.

 ### `db.batch()`

 Returns a [`chainedBatch`](#public-chained-batch).